 Garnished with plenty of fresh fragrant dill and eaten with sour cream (smetana), dill pickles, and – my recommendation: a Russian garden salad, and black bread – solyanka is quintessentially Russian.
 Don’t even think about washing it down with anything but vodka.
 Before I tell you about my traditional Russian beef stew recipe, I have a favour to ask.

 Grantourismo is reader-funded.
 If you’ve made any of my Russian family recipes or any of our recipes at all and enjoyed them, please consider supporting Grantourismo so we can keep creating food content.
-You could click through to this post for ways to support Grantourismo, such as booking accommodation, hiring a car or campervan or motorhome, purchasing travel insurance, or booking a tour on Klook or Get Your Guide.
+You could click through to this post for ways to support Grantourismo, such as booking accommodation, hiring a car, purchasing travel insurance, or booking a tour on Get Your Guide.
 We’ll earn a small commission if you do, but you won’t pay any extra.

-You could also shop our online store, where we’ve got everything from gifts for street food lovers to food-themed reusable cloth face masks created from Terence’s images; support our epic first-of-its-kind Cambodian culinary history and cookbook on Patreon; or purchase something on Amazon, such as one of these James Beard 2020 award-winning cookbooks, classic cookbooks for serious cooks, cookbooks by Australian chefs, cookbooks for foodie travellers, and gifts for Asian food lovers and picnic lovers.
+You could also shop our online store, where we’ve got everything from gifts for street food lovers created from Terence’s images; support our epic first-of-its-kind Cambodian culinary history and cookbook on Patreon; or purchase something on Amazon, such as one of these James Beard 2020 award-winning cookbooks, classic cookbooks for serious cooks, cookbooks by Australian chefs, cookbooks for foodie travellers, and gifts for Asian food lovers and picnic lovers.
 Now let me tell you about my traditional Russian beef stew recipe.

 Russian Beef Stew Recipe for Solyanka, a Medieval Dish for Modern Times